AbdulSaleh/dialog-probing/README.md

 # Probing Neural Dialog Systems for Conversational Understanding
 This code accompanies the paper "Probing Neural Dialog Systems for Conversational Understanding" by Saleh, et al., 2020.

-This repo is mostly built on top of [ParlAI](https://parl.ai/).
+This repo is built on top of [ParlAI](https://parl.ai/).
 We add functionality for probing open-domain dialog models (RNNs and Transformers).
 Probing evaluates the quality of internal model representations for conversational skills.

 ## Setup